neilspell/Problem-Sets/Problem Set 3 - Selection (if elif else).md

 3. Design and Technology
 4. Exit
 Please enter your choice:
 The user then enters a choice and the program prints a message such as “You chose History”.
-If they choose option 4, the program prints “Goodbye”/
+If they choose option 4, the program prints “Goodbye”\

 2. Write a program to simulate the throw of 2 dice (each between 1 and 6.
 Print the numbers representing the two throws.